eddygarrat/actor_collaborator_regional_films/README.md

  -Are duration and content rating relevant to profit?
  -We would like to delve a bit further into look at the evolution of winning combination of crew over time and modelis an emergent phenomena?
 Is it possible to it ?
  -What is the correlation between budget and profit?
+We would like to delve a bit further into look at the evolution of winning combination of crew over time and modelis an emergent phenomena?
+Is it possible to it ?
+What is the correlation between budget and profit?

+Need to see whether the interplay of actors into collaborations which generate profit/loss actually can be fitted with monthly box office gross of movies /regional any small industry.

 The dynamics of an actor joining a movie is modelled as